CollinHeist/TitleCardMaker/docs/getting_started/creating_cards.md

 1. Go to the _Breaking Bad_ Series configuration page - you can quickly access it by searching for the title in the top left search bar (next to the TCM logo).

-2. Just below the poster is a set of action buttons.
-Click the
+2. At the top of the page is a set of buttons where _most_ actions can be performed.
+However, in this case, open the `Episode Data` tab in the middle of the page and click the <span class="example md-button">Refresh</span> button.
-<span class="example md-button">Refresh Episode Data</span> button.
-TCM will now
-query your global Episode Data Source for new Episodes.
+TCM will now query your global Episode Data Source for new Episodes.

     !!! note "Scheduled Task"